Welcome!

 IGEL-Program

 Our project is substantially funded by the DAAD.
-In collaboration with universities all over Germany, various support programs were implemented with the aim to strengthen the potential of academically qualified refugees and provide them access to higher education.
-Find out in more detail by clicking here.
+In collaboration with universities all over Germany, various support programs were implemented with the aim to strengthen the potential of international academics and provide them access to higher education and the German labour market.
+Find out in more detail: DAAD Refugees at Higher Education Institutions and DAAD Profi Plus - Academic Training for the German Labour Market

 Goals and target groups